3 Demographics 3 Demographics

 Urbanisation in Africa

 East Africa is the most rural part of the continent and will likely remain so, with levels of urbanisation currently almost 30% lower than in North Africa, the most urban region.
 West Africa is experiencing the most rapid rates of urbanisation (average rates are currently roughly on par with Central Africa) and will, after the middle of this century, likely approach rates of urbanisation seen in North or Southern Africa.
+Rapid urbanisation rates will present these governments with significant challenges in coping with the influx in the provision of services, congestion and basic infrastructure.
 Currently, Gabon, Libya, Djibouti, Equatorial Guinea, Algeria and São Tomé and Príncipe are the most urbanised countries with urbanisation rates of over 70%.
-South Sudan, Rwanda, Malawi, Niger and Burundi are the least urbanised with less than 20% of their populations considered urban.
-Without the productivity benefits of the larger portion of its population concentrated in urban areas and the associated drag of very high fertility rates, these countries will struggle to grow incomes.
+South Sudan, Rwanda, Malawi, Niger and Burundi are the least urbanised, with less than 20% of their populations considered urban.
+Without the productivity benefits of the more significant portion of its population eventually concentrated in urban areas and the associated drag of very high fertility rates, these countries will struggle to grow incomes even as the urban growth rate is likely to outpace the ability of authorities to manage the same.

-The theme on health also explains that the provision of safe water, improved sanitation and associated basic infrastructure to a larger portion of a country’s population is typically facilitated by higher rates of urbanisation.
-It is easier and less expensive to provide bulk services such as clean water, improved sanitation and household electricity to people in denser settlements than to a population spread out across large rural areas.
+The theme on health explains that it is easier to provide safe water, improved sanitation and basic infrastructure within an urban setting, where bulk services such as clean water, improved sanitation and household electricity can be provided to people in denser settlements than to a population spread out across large rural areas - but that is only possible if urbanisation proceeds at a pace that allows authorities to preposition the associated infrastructure.

-Contrary to the historical experience in much of the rest of the world, Africans currently do not move to urban areas in response to existing job opportunities in the manufacturing sector (which would increase productivity) but rather to escape the destitution and poverty of rural existence.
-Consequently, poverty is urbanising, and urban slums and informal settlements are expanding.[3M Ravallion, S Chen and P Sangraula, New evidence on the urbanization of global poverty, World Bank Research Digest, 1:4, 2007, 26–28.]
+Contrary to the historical experience in much of the world, Africans currently do not move to urban areas in response to existing job opportunities in the manufacturing sector (which would increase productivity) but rather to escape the deprivation and poverty of rural existence.
+Consequently, poverty is urbanising, and urban slums and informal settlements are expanding, given the limited capacity of authorities in these urbanising areas to respond.[3M Ravallion, S Chen and P Sangraula, New evidence on the urbanization of global poverty, World Bank Research Digest, 1:4, 2007, 26–28.]
 Sharp income inequalities in many African cities also mean that economic growth only reduces poverty to a limited extent.
 As a result, Africa has more urban poor than any other region.

 From a low base, Africa’s urban population growth is the fastest globally, however.
 Each year, urban Africa grows by an estimated 20 million people.
-By 2030, that number will be close to 25 million, and by then Africa will host six of the world’s 41 megacities.
+By 2030, that number will be close to 25 million; by then, Africa will host six of the world’s 41 megacities.
 Cairo, Lagos, Kinshasa, Johannesburg, Luanda and Dar es Salaam will have more than 10 million inhabitants each, and 17 African cities will have a population of more than five million each.
-The African Economic Outlook 2016 estimates that Africa could see its slum population triple by 2050.
+The African Economic Outlook 2016 estimates Africa could see its slum population triple by 2050.
+On the current urbanisation trajectory, the nature of these congested and somewhat chaotic African cities is unlikely to benefit from the benefits of urbanisation without sufficient preparatory investment and planning.

-The move from rural subsistence farming to urban informal employment in low-end services is positive in that it is moderately growth enhancing, but it would be much higher if it were jobs in the manufacturing sector that were attracting urbanisation.
+The move from rural subsistence farming to urban informal employment in low-end services is positive because it is moderately growth-enhancing.
+Still, it would be much higher if jobs in the manufacturing sector were attracting urbanisation.
 However, the nature of Africa’s slow urbanisation is a significant drag on economic transformation.
 Paul Collier[4P Collier, African urbanisation: An analytic policy guide, London: International Growth Centre, 2016.] succinctly summarised the challenge and opportunity:

-At its best, urbanisation can be the essential motor of economic development, rapidly lifting societies out of mass poverty.
-At its worst, it results in concentrations of squalor and disaffection which ferments political fragility.
-To date, African urbanisation has been dysfunctional, the key indication being that cities have not generated enough productive jobs.
+Urbanisation can be the essential motor of economic development at its best, rapidly lifting societies out of mass poverty.
+At its worst, it results in concentrations of squalor and disaffection, which ferments political fragility.
+African urbanisation has been dysfunctional, the critical indication being that cities have not generated enough productive jobs.

-Whereas urban populations are more cosmopolitan and often younger, rural populations are generally older and politically more conservative.
+Urban populations are more cosmopolitan and often younger, while rural populations are generally older and politically more conservative.
 Consequently, there is usually a marked difference in attitude between rural and urban people.
 ‘The young, regardless of where they live, tend to associate more with urban outlooks,’ write Auerswald and Yun.

 Potential benefits of reducing fertility rates